-Repository Reporting and XVA-Blockchain
+Repository Reporting and Blockchain

 - Risk reduction from decentral structure and transparency.
 In contrast to centralized IT systems our distributed ledger technology will reduce operational risk completely.
 There is no risk of terror attacks and there is no risk of internal fraud.
 Therefore contingency plans, secondary emergency locations and four-eyes-principles will vanish.